Ebeldev/headlesswordpress-slides/README.md

-# WordCamp Montreal -- Headless project with WordPress, React and GraphQL
+# Slides for Headless project with WordPress, React and GraphQL conference